Did You Know?

 A $100 non-refundable fee is due with the application.

-All new Saskatchewan students provide a $300 tuition deposit upon acceptance, all returning students by March 23.
+All new Saskatchewan students are required to pay 10% tuition deposit ($804 for 2019-20) upon acceptance.
+All returning students must submit a course request form and the deposit by March 22, 2019.
 This deposit will be applied to the tuition fees.
-If a student withdraws after April 1, the $300 tuition deposit is forfeited.
+If a student withdraws after May 1, the tuition deposit is forfeit.

 New Non-Saskatchewan students: